-To deal with non-affine accesses, we might find inspiration from the recently proposed non-polyhedral dependency analysis [Fea15], which uses a variant of the Handelman's algorithm for solving multivariate polynomials.
-The abundant literature on linear relaxations of polynomials constraints has been recently been put to the attention of the program verification community that now uses it to compute over-approximations [MFK+16, RVS16] that could be useful for solving our non-linear set of constraints.
+To deal with non-affine accesses, we might find inspiration from the recently proposed non-polyhedral dependency analysis [6], which uses a variant of the Handelman's algorithm for solving multivariate polynomials.
+The abundant literature on linear relaxations of polynomials constraints has been recently been put to the attention of the program verification community that now uses it to compute overapproximations [12, 16] that could be useful for solving our non-linear set of constraints.
 However we should be careful about their complexity in practice.